News

 Gastric antral vascular ectasia (GAVE) syndrome, or watermelon stomach, is a rare disease in which enlarged blood vessels cause internal bleeding in the stomach.
 The blood vessels typically form a red ...

-Gastric antral vascular ectasia (GAVE), or watermelon stomach, causes the stomach lining to bleed.
-Learn about the symptoms, causes, treatment, and more.
+Gastric antral vascular ectasia (GAVE), or watermelon stomach, is a rare condition that causes the blood vessels in the stomach lining to weaken and bleed.
+Red stripes appear on the stomach lining ...

 Among the 31 patients, 30 who did not have lesions associated with gastric antral vascular ectasia (GAVE) were included in the analysis of the change in number and size of angiodysplastic lesions.